OrchardCMS/OrchardCore/src/docs/guides/run-code-on-startup/index.md

 # How to run tasks on application startup from a module

-You can add a class that implements IModularTenantEvents and use the ActivatedAsync or ActivatingAsync handlers.
+You can add a class that implements `IModularTenantEvents` and use the `ActivatedAsync()` or `ActivatingAsync()` handlers.

 The events are raised per tenant.
-One thing to take into account is that tenants are lazy loaded.
-So, when the app starts the event handlers are not called.
-They are called when the first request arrives for each specific tenant.
+One thing to take into account is that tenants are lazy loaded, so when the app starts the event handlers are not called but instead are called when the first request arrives for each specific tenant.

 An example implementation: